musa2333/GOF/README.md

    example is use reflection method to get dependency injection to make abstract factory
 ### 11.Status design pattern
    example is who's one work for a day

+### 12.adapter design pattern
+   example is zhou qi is playing in nba should have translator to translate the Tactics